Hemalatha14/test/README.md

-this program tells whether the given sentence is pangram or not.
+this program tells whether the given sentence is pangram or not using python.